The Built-In min() and max() Functions

 Precedence of Values

 Lastly, I want to point out that min()/max() always return the first minimal/maximal value if there are multiple ones.
 To prove this, we can use plain objects as input values and the key parameter to map them all to the same value.
 Hence, there are multiple minimal/maximal values.
-Finally, we can use the is operator to compare object identities to prove that min()/max() always return the first minimal/maximal value in such situations.
+Finally, we can use the is operator to compare object identities to prove that min()/max() indeed return the first minimal/maximal value in such situations.

 Python 3.12.3 (main, Apr 20 2024, 16:22:09) [GCC 13.2.1 20230801] on linux